juansulloa/juansulloa.github.io/index.md

 ## Artistic projects
 * **Crepusculario**: This artistic project fosters a deep reconnection with biodiversity through attentive listening, inviting participants to use sound to experience and remember our connection to the living world.
 By sharing the wonder of field recording, it highlights our integral role within nature’s fabric and our need to cherish and protect it.
 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/show/6if6tzlPSLMkmmCLkAwJXH?utm_source=generator" width="100%" height="152" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

+# Skills
+Skilled in coordinating projects at the intersection of artificial intelligence and biodiversity monitoring, with a focus on implementing passive acoustic monitoring systems to analyze ecological soundscapes and design ecological indicators using machine learning models.
+* **Programming Languages**: Python, R, MatLab
+* **Data analysis and visualization**: Pandas, NumPy, Matplotlib, R, ggplot2
+* **Machine Learning**: scikit-learn, Pytorch, Keras
+* **Cloud Computing**: Microsoft Azure
+* **Language proficiency**: Fluent in English, Spanish, and French